Annalisa Crannell: Contributions

 Her recent research has included studies of perspective in art, such as in the engravings of Albrecht Dürer.
 One of her techniques for understanding the perspective of artworks is to bring chopsticks to art galleries, which she uses as a convenient tool for finding vanishing points and, from these points, determining the best points to stand when viewing the art.

 Recognition

-Crannell won the Deborah and Franklin Tepper Haimo Award of the Mathematical Association of America in 2008.
+Crannell won the Deborah and Franklin Haimo Award for Distinguished College or University Teaching of Mathematics of the Mathematical Association of America in 2008.
 The award recognizes outstanding mathematics teachers "whose teaching effectiveness has been shown to have had influence beyond their own institutions".

 Crannell won the Christian R. And Mary F. Lindback Foundation Award For Distinguished Teaching in 2016.

 Interests

 Crannell ran in her first Ironman Triathlon on August 24, 2014.